Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 The hike to Abbott Pass Hut is a serious one.
 Accidents happen regularly on the scree slopes and people have been killed.
 Follow these tips for a safe hike.

-• The hut is used by the real mountaineering crowd – those out to climb nearby Mount Victoria and Mount Lefroy.
+People staying in the hut: The hut was used by the real mountaineering crowd – those out to climb nearby Mount Victoria and Mount Lefroy.

 Further reading on easier hikes in BC and Alberta